xinwenfu/tst-dht-lab--pcb-2/README.md

 2. Connect the ESP32 board to your computer via a micro USB cable.

 3. Install the USB to UART bridge driver on the host computer, which will run the guest Ubuntu VM.
     - **Windows host**: It appears Windows installs the appropriate driver once the IoT kit is plugged.
-Within Windows' *Device Manager*, a serial port shall show up under *Ports (COM & LPT)* while it is not necessarily COM4. <br>
+      - Within Windows' *Device Manager*, a serial port shall show up under *Ports (COM & LPT)* while it is not necessarily COM4. <br>
     <img src="imgs/Windows-IoT-Kit-COM-Port.png" height=350>  <br>
+      - Within Ubuntu VM, the usb device is called ttyACM0 within /dev
     - **macOS host**:
       - Within /dev, the device is listed as something like /dev/tty.usbserial-550D0193571
       - The Ubuntu VM has to be started as [root](https://forums.virtualbox.org/viewtopic.php?f=8&t=107333#p527198)!